 The World is becoming Multi-Media and a major contributor has to be Radio.
-Stations are found everywhere in their hundreds of thousands, but where, how and why did this trend kick off?
+These stations are found everywhere in their hundreds of thousands, however, not so many like ours!

-DevonCommunity has its own Radio Station and this article tells you a little more about Radio and its evolution into our own broadcasts…
+Vitalinput, FunLivingInDevon and DevonCommunity support the Radio Station.
+This article tells you a little more about Radio and its evolution into our own broadcasts…

 Amazingly, the first Public Radio Broadcast ever was back in 1910 !!!
 The achievement was known as a ‘free-to-air’ transmission (broadcast from an aerial then picked up at distance on a ‘wire-less’ receiver) and built on the UK invention of Radio by Marconi in 1901 .